Imidazole: Formation from other heterocycles

-Van Leusen reaction

 The Van Leusen reaction can also be employed to form imidazoles starting from TosMIC and an aldimine.
 The Van Leusen Imidazole Synthesis allows the preparation of imidazoles from aldimines by reaction with tosylmethyl isocyanide (TosMIC).
 The reaction has later been expanded to a two-step synthesis in which the aldimine is generated in situ: the Van Leusen Three-Component Reaction (vL-3CR).

+Imidazolin-5-one derivatives can be synthesized from Oxazolidin-5-ones via amidification followed by dehydration. in this reaction, the Oxazolidin-5-ones were condensed with primary amines like aniline, sulfonamides etc. in the presence of various of catalysts like dry pyridine or glacial acetic acid + sodium acetate or glacial acetic acid + red brick powder to yield Imidazolin-5-one derivatives.

 Biological significance and applications

 Imidazole is incorporated into many important biological compounds.
 The most pervasive is the amino acid histidine, which has an imidazole side-chain.
 Histidine is present in many proteins and enzymes, e.g. by binding metal cofactors, as seen in hemoglobin.

-Imidazole-based histidine compounds play a very important role in intracellular buffering.
+Imidazole-based histidine compounds play an important role in intracellular buffering.
 Histidine can be decarboxylated to histamine.
 Histamine can cause urticaria (hives) when it is produced during allergic reaction.

+Pharmaceutical derivatives

-Imidazole substituents are found in many pharmaceuticals.
-Synthetic imidazoles are present in many fungicides and antifungal, antiprotozoal, and antihypertensive medications.
+Imidazole substituents are found in many pharmaceuticals such as anticancer drug mercaptopurine.
+The imidazole group is present in many fungicides and antifungal, antiprotozoal, and antihypertensive medications.
 Imidazole is part of the theophylline molecule, found in tea leaves and coffee beans, that stimulates the central nervous system.
-It is present in the anticancer medication mercaptopurine, which combats leukemia by interfering with DNA activities.

-A number of substituted imidazoles, including clotrimazole, are selective inhibitors of nitric oxide synthase, which makes them interesting drug targets in inflammation, neurodegenerative diseases and tumors of the nervous system.
+A number of substituted imidazoles, including clotrimazole, are selective inhibitors of nitric oxide synthase.
 Other biological activities of the imidazole pharmacophore relate to the downregulation of intracellular Ca2+ and K+ fluxes, and interference with translation initiation.

-Pharmaceutical derivatives

 The substituted imidazole derivatives are valuable in treatment of many systemic fungal infections.
 Imidazoles belong to the class of azole antifungals, which includes ketoconazole, miconazole, and clotrimazole.

 For comparison, another group of azoles is the triazoles, which includes fluconazole, itraconazole, and voriconazole.
 The difference between the imidazoles and the triazoles involves the mechanism of inhibition of the cytochrome P450 enzyme.
 The N3 of the imidazole compound binds to the heme iron atom of ferric cytochrome P450, whereas the N4 of the triazoles bind to the heme group.
 The triazoles have been shown to have a higher specificity for the cytochrome P450 than imidazoles, thereby making them more potent than the imidazoles.

 Some imidazole derivatives show effects on insects, for example sulconazole nitrate exhibits a strong anti-feeding effect on the keratin-digesting Australian carpet beetle larvae Anthrenocerus australis, as does econazole nitrate with the common clothes moth Tineola bisselliella.

 Industrial applications

 Imidazole itself has few direct applications.
 It is instead a precursor to a variety of agrichemicals, including enilconazole, climbazole, clotrimazole, prochloraz, and bifonazole.

+It may be useful as a catalyst to depolymerize various polyesters and polyurethane plastic materials for recycling.